Amidst Cuts to NASA, Mars Sample Return May Finally Happen

 Construction and Environmental Compliance

-All values are in millions of dollars.
+All values are in millions of dollars. *Includes the supplemental FY 2020 budget request released in May 2019.

 I am most excited for the promised start of a Mars Sample Return (MSR) mission.
 It is not yet clear whether this proposal represents the coveted “new start” for a program or just additional pre-formulation funding, but NASA is planning to ramp up spending on MSR over the coming years, reaching at least $400M in 2023.